openaps/AndroidAPSdocs/docs/EN/Usage/Objectives.md

   * min_5m_carbimpact default in absorption settings has changed from 3 to 8 going from AMA to SMB.
 If you are upgrading from AMA to SMB, you have to change it manualy

 ## Export & import settings
-in the three dots in the top right corner select _Export settings_, it will tell you which folder it has saved the file to.
-On your new phone copy the file over to that location and then select _Import settings_.
-Not only will your progress through the objectives be saved, but also your safety settings such as max bolus etc.  If you do not export and import your settings then you will need to start the objectives from the beginning again.
-It is a good idea to back up your settings frequently just in case.

 * **Export settings** on your old phone
   * Hamburger menu (top left corner of screen)